zq920320/codenvy/docs/README.md

 ##### Microsoft Windows and NTFS
 Due to differences in file system types between NTFS and what is commonly used in the Linux world, there is no convenient way to directly host mount Postgres database data from within the container onto your host.
 We store your database data in a Docker named volume inside your boot2docker or Docker for Windows VM.
 Your data is persisted permanently.
 If the underlying VM is destroyed, then the data will be lost.

 However, when you do a `codenvy backup`, we do copy the Postgres data from the container's volume to your host drive, and make it available as part of a `codenvy restore` function.
-The difference is that if you are browsing your `CODENVY_INSTANCE` folder, you will not see the database data on Windows.
+The difference is that if you are browsing your `/codenvy/instance` folder, you will not see the database data on Windows.

 #### Runbook